ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

    From a `main` function standpoint, you can see that the CPU spends almost 73% of time in the `runOnCPU` function.
 In the `runOnCPU` function, there is only one child call, which is the `MurmurHash2` function.
 Based on execution times from table, you can deduce that around 66% **((8.76/(8.76+4.54))** of time is spent by calls to `MurmurHash2`.
 Therefore, accelerating the `runOnCPU` function would significantly increase the performance of the application.

+## Create budget for Computation on Device

+For creating budget of the kernels, let's say we want to use 10k docs with approx 3500 words in each doc.
+This results into 35M words.
+Each word is 4Bytes which is equivalent to 35M * 4B = 140 MB.
+We also need to take into account for moving the data from Host to Device and Device to Host back.

+Run PCIe BW : 11 GB/sec

+s/w Version is about 358ms which is equivalent to 140 MB/ 358ms = 388MBps

+Let's say we want to accelerate this Applications to 2Gps.
+Using 300 Mz for device, this is about

 ## Identify Functions to Accelerate on FPGA

 The algorithm can be divided into two sections